-When Does My Cat Need to Go to the Vet?Kittens: Kittens should start seeing a vet around six to eight weeks of age to start their vaccination series.
+When Does My Cat Need to Go to the Vet?How Often Do Kittens Need to Go To The Vet?: Kittens should start seeing a vet around six to eight weeks of age to start their vaccination series.
 Vaccines will occur every three to four weeks until the kitten is around 18 to 20 weeks.
 These vaccine visits are important not only for building immunity, but also making sure the kitten is growing properly and identifying any congenital issues early and addressing those issues while the kitten is still young.
 Once finished with the initial vaccine series, if the kitten is not a potential breeding cat, the kitten will most likely need a vet visit where they will be spayed or neutered.
 This kitten will likely not see a veterinarian again until about a year in order to give them their yearly vaccinations.

 Adult Cats: Most cats are considered adults from two to six years of age.
 Adult cats should be examined by a veterinarian at least once every year, whether or not they are receiving vaccines.
 The reason for this is that cats tend to hide the fact that they are sick and so an owner might not realize their feline friend is having any issues until those issues are very serious.
 The annual exam can identify potential problems and make changes early enough to prevent severe illness.